wyangla/toyEngine/README.md

 The design of entities are mostly applying the scheme of “**mainstay and plugins**”, in which specific functionalities and even data structures are provided and maintained by the plugins, this is for the convenience of developing additional functionalities based on the current backbone.

+#### More details please refer to /Something_about_toyEngine.pdf .
+#### The operator could be found at https://github.com/wyangla/toyEngine_operator .
-#### What need to be noted is the index is currently using the py4j.GatewayServer to provide service.
+#### What need to be noted is currently the py4j.GatewayServer is used to connect the operator and toyEngine.
-#### More details please refer to /Something_about_toyEngine.pdf ...

 ![toyEngine_architecture.jpg](./figs/toyEngine_architecture.jpg)